 NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

-As an international undergraduate student who has applied or will apply for graduation in Fall 2020, please carefully review the detailed information below regarding the post-graduation work permit and other relevant information in preparation for your next steps after graduation.
+As an international undergraduate student who has applied for graduation during Spring 2022, please carefully review the detailed information below regarding the post-graduation work permit and other relevant information in preparation for your next steps after graduation.

 PLEASE NOTE: THIS PAGE WILL BE UPDATED AS INFORMATION CHANGES.
 THE INFORMATION BELOW IS ONLY APPLICABLE TO SFU STUDENTS AND IS CURRENT AS OF THE LAST UPDATED DATE.
-WHILE WE DO OUR BEST TO ENSURE THAT THE ADVICE GIVEN IS ACCURATE AND UP TO DATE, PLEASE BE AWARE THAT ALL INFORMATION PROVIDED IS SUBJECT TO CHANGE WITHOUT NOTICE.
+WHILE WE DO OUR BEST TO ENSURE THAT THE ADVICE GIVEN IS ACCURATE AND UP TO DATE, PLEASE NOTE THE INFORMATION BELOW DOES NOT REPLACE THE SPECIFIC INFORMATION PROVIDED BY THE GOVERNMENT AND OTHER RELEVANT AUTHORITIES.
+PLEASE BE AWARE THAT ALL INFORMATION PROVIDED IS SUBJECT TO CHANGE WITHOUT NOTICE.

-Full-time international students may be eligible to apply for a post-graduation work permit upon completion of their studies in Canada.
-The post-graduation work permit is an open work permit of up to three years in length, and you don't need a job offer to apply.
+Full-time international students may be eligible to apply for a PGWP upon completion of their studies in Canada.
+The PGWP is a once in a lifetime opportunity.
+It is an open work permit of up to three years in length, and you don't need a job offer to apply.

-- Click here to review the eligibility requirements to apply for a post-graduation work permit.
+· Click here to review the eligibility requirements to apply for a PGWP

-When should I apply for my post-graduation work permit?
+When should I apply for my post-graduation work permit(PGWP)?

-To apply for a post-graduation work permit within Canada, you should have valid temporary resident status in Canada (e.g. a valid study permit, valid visitor status, or implied status) at the time of your application.
+To apply for a PGWP within Canada, you must have valid temporary resident status in Canada (e.g. a valid study permit, valid visitor status, or maintained status (formerly known as implied status) at the time of your application.

-** Keep in mind that your study permit will automatically expire 90 days after you have completed your program, or on the expiry date printed on your study permit, whichever comes first.**
+** Keep in mind that your study permit will automatically become invalid 90 days after you have completed your program, or on the expiry date printed on your study permit, whichever comes first.**

 Click here to download the Post-Graduation Work Permit (PGWP) Timeline in a PDF format and customize your own application timeline.

-How can I apply for my post-graduation work permit within Canada?
+How can I apply for my post-graduation work permit (PGWP) within Canada?

 In most cases, you must apply online.
 You must include the following supporting documents from SFU with your application:

-- A final transcript (an unofficial transcript from goSFU showing your final marks is fine), and
+- A final transcript (an unofficial transcript from goSFU showing your final marks is sufficient), and

 - An official letter confirming the successful completion of your academic requirements.
 You may use one of the following for this purpose: